 Most animals need to chew food in fashions similar to humans, but that’s not to say they all have teeth similar to us.
-Kittens have small, razor sharp teeth, dogs are known for strong biting forces and many of us are afraid of the site of sharks and alligators showing off their teeth.
+Kittens have small, razor-sharp teeth, dogs are known for strong biting forces and many of us are afraid of the sight of sharks and alligators showing off their teeth.

 ARTYUSTUDIO / STOCK.ADOBE.COM

 Thanks to the popular Jaws movies, most people are aware that sharks have a lot of sharp, dangerous teeth.
 But did you know that sharks continually shed their teeth and that the largest order of sharks, the “ground sharks” known as Carcharhiniformes, shed more than 30,000 teeth in a lifetime, replacing those that fall out?
 There are 4 basic types of shark teeth: dense flattened, needle-like, pointed lower with triangular upper, and non-functional, and they don’t just grow back like a human’s. second set of teeth.
 Behind their “main” row of teeth, several rows of teeth grow at the same time, so if a tooth breaks off in the first row, a new tooth moves to take its place.
 Because of this unusual, natural tooth replacement process, shark’s teeth are often referred to as “revolver teeth”.